 The course is delivered during the first half of the week, enabling those with families or jobs to arrange their learning around their life commitments.
 The course is for school leavers, adults and those without any traditional academic qualifications.

 You will be taught by passionate tutors who are industry practitioners, so they will teach you about the most up-to-date styles, techniques and trends within the Floristry industry.

 English and Maths

-If you are under 19 and narrowly miss the English and/or Maths requirements of your course (by one grade), don’t worry – BMC can offer you a suitable course at another level and you can take GCSE English or Maths alongside it (daytime and evening options available).
-Learners will not be expected to take both GCSE English and GCSE Maths in the same year.
+If you are under 19 and narrowly miss the English and/or Maths requirements of your course, don’t worry – you can take GCSE English or Maths alongside it (daytime and evening options available).

 If you are under 19 and miss the English and/or Maths entry requirements of your course by more than one grade, BMC offers Functional Skills, an effective method to improve literacy and numeracy, for up to two hours per week.